Congratulations on passing the real estate salespersons licensing exam!

 In most states, in order for one to have an active real estate license, you must affiliate with a brokerage firm.
 Brokerage firms are responsible for your actions as a real estate agent.
 They are responsible for educating and constantly monitoring their agents, reviewing paperwork to ensure compliance (contracts, agreements, etc.) and more.
 There is definitely considerable risk involved in owning and operating a brokerage firm.
 Before we get started, take a few minutes to write down your plans and what is important to you.
 There are many different brokerage philosophies, so thinking about what’s most important to you will help you reflect on your needs when interviewing potential brokerage firms.
 For instance, are you planning to be a full-time or a part-time agent?
 Do you want a mentor?
 Do you need an office/workstation, or will you do most of your work from home?
 Make your list before you start interviewing.

 Hopefully, you read my first blog post (8 Things to Consider Before You Decide on a Real Estate Career), where I mention that you should have already started to research potential brokerage firms to join.
 Why?
 Because there are SO many to choose from and no two brokerage firms are the same.
 You will need to decide between a large, national firm or a smaller, privately owned boutique firm.
-Both have their positive and negative qualities to the real estate world.
+Both have their positive and negative qualities in the real estate world.
 Some brokerages are known for offering significant training for their new agents; others cater only to established agents.
 Do your research!
 When I say research, I mean check them out online (their website and social media), see what their online presence and reputation look like.
 You can also reach out to them to ask questions about the firm.

 I also mentioned there are numerous attributes you should look at when selecting a brokerage firm, here are my top six: